 Online courses are offered over the Internet and can be accessed, via your assigned password, at any time, day or night.
-Instructor contact will take place through the ANGEL learning management system, and/or e-mail.
-Testing locations will be assigned, and, because of the need for a password, the textbook packet indicated must be purchased.
+Instructor contact will take place through the Canvas learning management system, and/or e-mail.
+Testing locations will be assigned, and, because of the need for a password, a textbook packet indicated must be purchased.
 Many online courses require an initial orientation meeting, and some require proctored testing.

 ACCT 101 – Principles of Accounting I

-An introduction to basic concepts and principles of recording and posting financial information, preparation of trial balance, worksheet and financial statements.
+An introduction to basic concepts and principles of recording and posting financial information, preparation of trial balance, worksheet, and financial statements.
 Current assets and liabilities are emphasized.
 Prerequisites are MATH 012, MATH 015 or satisfactory completion of the College’s basic skills requirement in computation; and READ 092, READ 095 or satisfactory completion of the College’s basic skills requirement in reading.

 ACCT 102 – Principles of Accounting II